wp_login()

-Deprecated from version 2.5.0.
-It is no longer supported and can be removed in future releases.
+Deprecated since 2.5.0.
+It is no longer supported and may be removed in future releases.
 Use wp_signon() instead.

 Checks a users login information and logs them in if it checks out.
 This function is deprecated.